🚀 NEW: Self-Paced TEAS 7 Study Portal — 28 lessons, 16 tools, flashcards & practice tests Try Free Preview →

 Half the battle with math is psychological.
 When you tell yourself "I am bad at math," your brain shuts down the moment you see a complicated problem.
 You must reframe this: "I may not know how to solve this yet, but I can learn the steps."

 Start small.
 Do just 10 math problems a day.
 Consistency builds competence, and competence builds confidence.
-Do not skip steps, and always write your work down on scratch paper, even if it feels tedious.
+Don't skip steps, and always write your work down on scratch paper, even if it feels tedious.
 Trying to hold numbers in your head leads to careless errors.

 Finally, understand that you don't need a 100% to get into nursing school.
 Most programs look for a TEAS math score in the 70s or 80s.
 You have the buffer to get a few questions wrong.
 Keep moving, skip questions that paralyze you, and return to them if you have time.